Creative Hull is a weekend long celebration of the creativity and culture that Hull has to offer, taking place from the 16 -18 July 2021.

 Occupying disused shops and buildings, outdoor spaces, existing venues and taking place digitally, Creative Hull is a moment to celebrate our city’s culture and the role it can play as we emerge from this last year – responding to the changes brought and shaping a new optimistic future.

-Originally planned for 2020, we’ve worked hard to make sure we can go ahead in a considered and socially distanced way – and we’re really excited to be able to bring some much-needed joy to the city this summer!
+Originally planned for 2020, Creative Hull have worked hard to make sure events can go ahead in a considered and socially distanced way – and they’re really excited to be able to bring some much-needed joy to the city this summer!

 What to expect

-We’re currently working with other local organisations to shape the programme, though we can already expect it to feature Hull-based theatre company Middle Child, exhibitions at Humber Street Gallery including In My Room by artists Hannah Quinlan and Rosie Hastings, and Pride in Hull will be hosting a pop-up hangout safe space.
-We’ve also commissioned an interactive public artwork to be erected in the city centre, developed with the people of Hull by Morag Myerscough.
+They’re currently working with other local organisations to shape the programme, though we can already expect it to feature Hull-based theatre company Middle Child, exhibitions at Humber Street Gallery including In My Room by artists Hannah Quinlan and Rosie Hastings, and Pride in Hull will be hosting a pop-up hangout safe space.
+Also commissioned is an interactive public artwork to be erected in the city centre, developed with the people of Hull by Morag Myerscough.

-And that’s just for starters, as we’ll have even more exciting details to share in the coming months!
+And that’s just for starters, as they’ll have even more exciting details to share with everyone in the coming months!